TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/lesson.md

 ## Instructor's Notes
 1. **Project Overview**
-    * Demo the oregon trail game
+    * Demo the Oregon Trail finished project.
-    * Give out instructions and go over game rules
+    * Give out the project spec and go over game rules.
 2. **Planning**
-    * Have students draw out game play.
-Create functions for each user interaction.
-Figure out where the repeated code is.
-Write a function for that.
-Figure out which variables they will need
+    * Have students draw out the game play.
+        * Students should plan to create functions for each user interaction by figuring out where the repeated code will be.
+        * Students should list out which variables they will need.
     * Have students plan out their next 7 days.
 Suggested timeline/checkpoints below:
     	1. Set up user inputs with dummy functions, make sure game loop works.
     	2. Create variables necessary to run the game, start implementing basic functions.